 MARK YOUR CALENDARS:

-Watsonian Golf Tournament: June 13th, 2013 at Plandome Country Club.
+Watsonian Golf Outing - Thursday, June 12th at Plandome Country Club

 Fr.
 Dennis is celebrating the 40th anniversary of his ordination to the deaconate on July 1, 2013, and to the priesthood on July 29, 2013.
 We want to express our Congratulations and Best Wishes. “ΠΑΝΤΑ ΑΞΙΟΣ”